himanshunagda/pageViewAnalysis/README.md

  - Once development server is running, an login page can be accessed on URL http://localhost:4000/
  - For sample login, 3 samples users has been already created.
 Login with following credentials:
    username: user1 or user2 or user3

    password: pass1, pass2. pass3
  - After login, dashboard can be seen as session is created for loggedIn User.
+ - Views of web pages (Home and AboutUs) are different from each other.